 The challenge of the gap was three interlocking adjacent facets, all exposed over a sharp drop-off: first a steeply sloped rock ledge capped by an insidiously-well-rooted tree, then a slick-rock slope finally morphing into a deep chute.

-Into the gap stepped (and crawled and scrambled) three trail-building pros: how to order antabuse online Nathan Bousfield, Fred Tanis, and Jim Richter.
+Into the gap stepped (and crawled and scrambled) three trail-building pros: Nathan Bousfield, Fred Tanis, and Jim Richter.
 Over three days, the team effectively re-sculpted those facets down-and-over into a stable path.
 The amount of gritty, artful pounding with various sledgehammers and chisels plus levering with titanium prybars was staggering (and exhausting).
 And the tree presented an unexpected challenge—kind of like “Do we cut the red wire or the green wire?” to get the roots woven into the rock to release.

 Our deepest thanks to these never-say-quit rockhounds, and to Maggie for housing them at Chantry: they camped out in her new storage shed and she kept them fueled for the job, as well as packing in tools and water on the burros.
 Thanks also to the Friends of the San Gabriels, who brokered the authorization to do the work with the USFS.
 With this key link in the trail restored, most of the remaining trail work will be more like annual spring cleaning—a lot of shoveling, raking and brush clearance.
 Check the volunteer link to participate.